postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 Right
 >>>>>

-The only difference between Left and Right analysis is the perspective, while in Left we use forward in Right we will see in backwards.
-Be careful, even if we look on backwards the definition of Left Face and Right Face are still looking forward!
+The only difference between Left and Right analysis is the perspective, while in Left we use forward, in Right we will see backwards.
+Be careful, even if we look backwards the definition of Left Face and Right Face are still the same, looking forward!
 Only changes the perspective to follow.

 The Edge 5 has the Face 0 on its Right, the Universal Face, looking Edge 5 backwards the next edge who builds Face 0 is the Edge 4.